latex3/babel/docs/guides/migrating-xetex-luatex.md

-See also the companion guide [Migrating from pdfTeX to LuaTeX](https://latex3.github.io/babel/guides/migrating-pdftex-luatex.html) if you are migrating from pdfTeX.
+See also the companion guide [Migrating from pdfTeX to LuaTeX](https://latex3.github.io/babel/guides/migrating-pdftex-luatex.html) if you are switching from pdfTeX.

 It is worth noting that, contrary to what is sometimes assumed, the use of `luatex` does not require any programming knowledge in Lua (only